neroSpace/query-dump/README.md

 # Query Dump

-This repository contains solutions to SQL problems from HackerRank and DataLemur.
+This repository contains solutions to SQL problems from HackerRank, DataLemur, and SQL Pad.
 The purpose of this repository is to provide a collection of SQL queries that can be used for reference or inspiration when working on similar problems.

 ## Contributing